chris12x1/CTF-Writeups/Flare-WiCyS-CTF-2026/README.md

 > ⚠️ **Authorization & Ethics:** All testing was performed against a sanctioned CTF platform during an organized, public event with explicit permission from the organizers.
 This write-up is for educational purposes only.
 The techniques shown here are used by threat intel researchers and penetration testers under authorization — never against real systems you do not own or have written permission to test.

 > 🔓 **Redaction note:** WiCyS officially closed this CTF and publicly disclosed the final flag in their announcement post, so it's shown here in full rather than redacted.
+Images are shown redacted.
 Intermediate discoveries (API keys, decoded passwords) are shown as recovered during the solve, since they were fictional/challenge-scoped and no longer provide access to anything live.

 📷 Full image set: [`Screenshots/`](Screenshots/)